-The sun visor is opened and closed manually (independently of the panoramic/tilting sunroof).
+The sun visor is opened and closed manually (independently of the sliding/tilting sunroof).

 - Incorrect use of the tilting sunroof can result in injury. - Never close the tilting sunroof without first checking that there are no obstructions.
 Risk of serious injury to you or others.
 Make sure that no one is in the path of the tilting sunroof. - Always take the vehicle key with you when you leave the vehicle. - Never leave children or disabled persons in the vehicle, particularly if they have access to the keys.
 Unsupervised use of a key could mean that the engine is started or that electrical equipment is used (e.g. electric tilting sunroof) with a risk of accident.
 The doors can be locked using the remote control key.
-This could become an obstacle for assistance in an emergency situation.
+This could make the aid difficult in an emergency sitnation.